charlesxu90/phbuilder/README.md

     once (and reload your terminal(s)).

 <!-- 5.
 Clone phbuilder (this) repository.
-6. Set the appropriate environment variables in `~/.bashrc` or `~/.zprofile`: <br /> `export PATH=$PATH:/path/to/clone/phbuilder` <br /> `export PHFFIELD=/path/to/clone/ffield` <br /> The ffield dir contains the modified CHARMM36M force field, as well as the lambdagrouptypes.dat file containing cpHMD specific topology data.
+6. Set the appropriate environment variables in `~/.bashrc` or `~/.zprofile`: <br /> `export PATH=$PATH:/path/to/clone/phbuilder` <br /> `export PHFFIELD=/path/to/clone/ffield` <br /> The ffield dir contains the modified CHARMM36M force field, as well as the lambdagrouptypes.dat file containing CpHMD specific topology data.
 7. Make sure that the (base)path to your GROMACS constant-pH build is set correctly in lambdagrouptypes.dat (default = `/usr/local/gromacs_constantph`). -->

 <!-- <b>Required Python packages</b>